goxr3plus/XR3Player/README.md

 # ![icon](https://cloud.githubusercontent.com/assets/20374208/26214265/6b605cae-3c04-11e7-9c14-2cd59e10dd03.png)   XR3Player
-XR3Player is the most advanced JavaFX Media Player you will find out there , it compares or even is faster and more complete to most professional desktop media players which have been out the for almost 10 years , , serious developement has started since 2 years now and the future will be bright .
+XR3Player is the most advanced JavaFX Media Player you will find out there , it compares or even is faster and more complete than most professional desktop media players which have been out there for years .

+It is a new project which is meant to be very very big.
+I will add personal assistant AI , Online Account etc.

 > Visit  [website](https://goxr3plus.github.io/xr3player.io/)